James Mu

 Lightbox

-Constructed an Arduino Nano Every-based interactive LED system with a custom PCB and 3D-printed enclosure, featuring PWM-controlled lighting and real-time feedback via a heartbeat LED.
+Constructed an Arduino Nano Every-based interactive LED system with a custom PCB and 3D-printed enclosure, featuring PWM-controlled lighting and real-time feedback.

 Transdermal Drug Delivery Prototyping